- Geared road bike

 - On the upstream/east side of the bridge us is the boat house of UofL’s row team.
 East of that is the old UofL facility, now used as a public boat house.

 - The island is Towhead Island, formed after the 1822 sinking of a flatboat.
 (1822 is 40 years before the Civil War.)
 Sand collected at the site of the sunken vessel forming a tiny island.
-There is also a creek just upstream from Towhead Island that empties into the OH R – Beargrass Creek.
+There is also a creek just upstream from Towhead Island that empties into the OH River – Beargrass Creek.
 On its way to the OH river Beargrass Creek flows thru a community called Butchertown.
 300 years ago Beargrass Creek flowed from Butchertown to downtown Louisville.
 In 1850 a channel was dug to re-route the creek to keep it out of Louisville.
-The new channel took Beargrass Creel from Butchertown directly to the OH river.
+The new channel took Beargrass Creek from Butchertown directly to the OH river.
 Butchertown was as it sounds – a town of slaughterhouses where thousands of pigs, cows, sheep, goats met their end.
-Butchertown was once known for how filthy is was.
+Butchertown was once known for how filthy is was and its exploding rat population.
 Children were sometimes paid by the slaughterhouses to kill rats.
 Beargrass Creek was the disposal system for the slaughterhouses.
 Waste from Butchertown’s industry flowed so thickly that area residents would skim the tallow from the creek and render it into candles and soap.
 It is understandable that the city fathers did not want the slaughterhouse waste of that fetid creek flowing thru Louisville.
 So… a channel was dug and the waste emptied directly into the OH R. Which brings us back to Towhead Island.
 Towhead grew from sand collected around the sunken flatboat to it’s current 12+ acres thanks to the mud, silt and detritus from the rerouted Beargrass Creek.
 Towhead is owned by Nugent Sand.
 Those are Nugent barges tied to the trees of Towhead Island.

 - OK, let’s ride part of the Big 4 bridge.
 There is much to see in Indiana, but if we do Indianawe will miss dinner.
 So, we will ride the Big4, stop to take a look at Indiana, then turn around, come back and ride downhill to the Marina.
 Oh!!!
 STOP before going down the ramp and check your brakes before we go back down.
 Keep your speed slow and ride to the corner of Dock View and River Shore Drives.